Coldwater (film): Release

 Coldwater made its world premiere at the 2013 South by Southwest Film Festival in Austin, Texas.

 After SXSW it screened internationally and domestically in several other festivals, including: Champs-Élysées Film Festival in Paris, France; Shanghai International Film Festival in China; Galway Film Fleadh in Ireland; Reykjavík International Film Festival in Iceland; Raindance Film Festival in London, England; Sitges Film Festival in Spain; Leiden International Film Festival in the Netherlands; American Film Festival in Poland; Athens Film Festival in Greece; Fresh Film Festival in the Czech Republic; Tallinn Black Nights Film Festival in Estonia; and in the USA: Little Rock Film Festival in Arkansas; Cinema At The Edge Film Festival in Santa Monica; Indianapolis International Film Festival; Sidewalk Film Festival in Alabama; Boston Film Festival; Las Vegas International Film Festival; California Independent Film Festival.

 The film was specially selected to screen at the 2013 Survivors of Institutional Abuse (SIA) Convention in Washington, D.C.

-Coldwater was released theatrically in the United States, France, and Toronto, Canada in the summer of 2014.
+Coldwater was released theatrically in the United States, France, and Toronto, Ontario, Canada in the summer of 2014.
 It has also been released in the United Kingdom, Russia, Germany, Poland, Spain, Netherlands, Turkey, and South Korea.

 To date the film has been subtitled into more than 20 languages, including Chinese, Greek, and Hebrew.

 Coldwater was released on DVD in the United States in November 2014, and on Blu-ray in January 2016.
 The DVD included a making-of featurette.
 The movie was also released on DVD & special edition Blu-ray in Germany in August 2014, and France in January 2015.
 It was released on DVD in Spain in May 2017.

+The film was released on Movie Central's YouTube channel in 2023, with a quarter of a million views to date.

-A Russian-dubbed upload of the film to YouTube in 2014 has almost half a million views.
+A Russian-dubbed upload of the film to YouTube in 2014 has half a million views.

 As of May 2021, the full version of Coldwater was in release on iTunes, Amazon Prime, FandangoNow, Vudu, Tubi, and Peacock.